The Invisible Hand of Dynamic Market Pricing: Introduction

 However, in real markets, buyers often arrive sequentially, in some unknown order, and get no guidance as to how to break ties.
 For these prices, ($p(a)=R-1$ and $p(b)=0$), if Bob arrives first then he will indeed choose item $b$, leaving item $a$ for Alice to purchase, resulting in a social welfare maximizing allocation.
 If, however, Alice arrives first, she has equal utility ($=1$) for both $a$ and $b$ and may select item $b$, so Bob will walk away without purchasing any item, which results in social welfare $1$, compared with the optimal social welfare of $R+1$.
 We furthermore remark that setting prices of $p(a)=R$ and $p(b)=1$, which are also Walrasian prices, could result in both Alice and Bob walking away, and resulting in zero social welfare.

 One may suspect that we choose the wrong Walrasian pricing.
-It is known that in matching markets the minimal Walrasian prices coincide with VCG payments \cite{Leonard83}.
+It is known that in matching markets the minimal Walrasian prices coincide with VCG payments \cite{Leonard83}, and they are also the outcome of natural ascending auctions for matching markets \cite{CK81}.
 In this example the minimal Walrasian prices are to charge zero for both item $a$ and item $b$.
 Indeed, if Alice arrives first, she will choose item $a$, and when Bob arrives he will choose item $b$, and this is the social welfare maximizing allocation.
 However, if Bob arrives first, he will be indifferent between the two items and may choose item $a$ --- again --- this achieves a social welfare of $2$ compared with the optimal social welfare of $R+1$.
+In fact, one can show that minimal Walrasian prices always induce ties in demand \cite{HsuMRRV15}.
 Moreover, there exist markets that admit unique Walrasian prices, yet may achieve zero welfare.
 For example, consider a single item valued at 1 by both Alice and Bob.
 The unique Walrasian price is 1, which may result in both buyers walking away without purchasing the item.

 In fact, we can show that no static prices (and thus no Walrasian prices) can give more than 2/3 of the social welfare for buyers that arrive sequentially.
 Consider unit demand buyers Alice, Bob, and Carl, and items $a$, $b$, and $c$.
-Alice values $a$ and $b$ at one, and has zero value for $c$, symmetrically, Bob values $b$ and $c$ at one and $a$ at zero, and Carl values $c$ and $a$ at one, and $b$ at zero.
-A two line proof shows that no static pricing scheme, $p(a)$, $p(b)$, and $p(c)$ can achieve more than 2/3 of the optimal social welfare.
+Alice values $a$ and $b$ at one, and has zero value for $c$; symmetrically, Bob values $b$ and $c$ at one and $a$ at zero, and Carl values $c$ and $a$ at one, and $b$ at zero.
+We term such unit-demand valuations, where all individual values are either 0 or 1, binary unit-demand valuations.
+A two line proof shows that no static pricing scheme, $p(a)$, $p(b)$, and $p(c)$ can achieve more than 2/3 of the optimal social welfare for this valuation profile.
 Assume all prices are strictly less than one, and assume, without loss of generality, that $p(a)\geq p(b) \geq p(c)$.
 Now, Alice arrives and chooses item $b$, Carl arrives and chooses item $c$, and finally Bob arrives --- but there are no items left for which Bob has a non zero valuation.
 Note that if $p(a)\geq 1$ then item $a$ will not be sold as whomever is to buy it may decide simply to walk away, the same holds for items $b$ and $c$ so assuming that all prices are strictly less than one holds without loss of generality, given that one assumes that the prices achieve $\geq 2/3$ of the optimal social welfare.

 However, consider the following twist, which changes the prices after the first buyer arrives.
 In the scenario above, when Alice arrives first and chooses (without loss of generality) item $a$, change the prices so that Bob will choose $b$ and Carl will choose $c$.
 This is easily done by setting new prices $p'(b)<p'(c)$.
 Irrespective of whomever arrives after Alice, the prices will ensure that all items get sold and social welfare be maximized.